jas6zhang/jas6zhang/README.md

 - ⬇️ Check out some of my repositories below!

 Feel free to reach out to me about my experiences, and anything to do with tech.
-I'm always open to new friends and coffee chats, let's connect!
+I'm always open to coffee chats and meeting new people, let's connect!

 #### You can find out more about me at https://jas6zhang.github.io/